pluskid/Mocha.jl/docs/user-guide/layers/loss-layer.rst

       name for the conditional probability input blob, and the second one specifies the name for the ground-truth input blob.

+   .. attribute:: weights

+      This could be used to specify weights for different classes.
+The following values are allowed

+      * Empty array (default).
+This means each category should be equally weighted.
+      * A 3D tensor of the shape (width, height, channels).
+Here the (w,h,c) entry indicates the weights for category c at location (w,h).
+      * A 1D vector of length ``channels``.
+When both width and height are 1, this is equivalent to the case above.
+Otherwise, the weight vector across channels is repeated at every location (w,h).

+   .. attribute:: normalize

+      Indicating how weights should be normalized if given.
+The following values are allowed

+      * ``:local`` (default): Normalize the weights locally at each location (w,h), across the channels.
+      * ``:global``: Normalize the weights globally.
+      * ``:no``: Do not normalize the weights.

+      The weights normalization are done in a way that you get the same objective function when specifying *equal weights* for each class as when you do not specify any weights.
+In other words, the total sum of the weights are scaled to be equal to weights ⨉ height ⨉ channels.
+If you specify ``:no``, it is your responsibility to properly normalize the weights.

 .. class:: SoftmaxLossLayer

    This is essentially a combination of :class:`MultinomialLogisticLossLayer`